cspr-rad/kairos-spec/src/spec.typ

 In @overview (Product Overview) we describe the high-level features that Kairos V0.1 will support. @requirements specifies the requirements based on the described interactions and features.
-Next, in @architecture (Architecture) we propose an architecture of this initial version, together with the component interfaces and their interactions.
+Next, in @architecture (Architecture), we propose an architecture of this initial version, together with the component interfaces and their interactions.
 We conclude the document with threat models and a glossary, which clarifies the terminology used throughout this document.
-Note that this specification comes with a number of blogposts detailing some of the design considerations in more detail, as listed in the bibliography
+Note that this document is accompanied by several blog posts detailing some of the design considerations in more detail, as listed in the bibliography
 @compare-zk-provers @trustless-cli.